David McLane: Roller Hockey

-WOW-Women of Wrestling
+WOW-Women of Wrestling (2000-present)

 In 2000, McLane ventured back to his passion of women's wrestling and created the WOW!-Women Of Wrestling television series.
 Shot at the Great Western Forum, WOW! was syndicated in 100 markets, becoming the number one rated syndicated wrestling program in the markets of New York City and Los Angeles.

 McLane and his business partner, Jeanie Buss re-packaged WOW! in 2011 and aired its programs in select cities.
 Live events were staged in 2012 and 2013 in Las Vegas at the Eastside Cannery Casino and Hotel.
 In December 2014, WOW! announced their launch into digital media with a 2015 marketed platform as "WOW Superheroes".

 New content was produced in 2016 from the Belasco Theater in Los Angeles for distribution on the company's [WOWE.com] website.
 On April 20, 2017, MGM Television Studios, headed by Mark Burnett formed a partnership with McLane and Buss to produce and distribute new content across a number of media platforms.

 On June 18, 2018, The Hollywood Reporter announced McLane and his business partners Jeanie Buss and Mark Burnett contracted with Mark Cuban's AXS TV for the broadcast of WOW live events commencing in early 2019.
 In summer of 2019 AXS TV CEO Andrew Simon announced in a live broadcast Women of Wrestling scored the highest ratings and social media engagement of any program in the 17 year history of the cable network.

 On October 6, 2021, on top of the Circa Resort & Casino in Las Vegas, ViacomCBS Global Distribution President Dan Cohen, alongside McLane and WOW Executive Producers Jeanie Buss and AJ Mendez announced ViacomCBS had entered into a multi-year distribution agreement for WOW.
 For McLane this historic and exclusive media rights deal gives WOW the biggest distribution opportunities for the U.S. and abroad in the history of women's professional wrestling.